Did you know that your extracurricular activities can earn you money for college?

 These scholarships are aimed at students who have been working hard to bring about changes in society.

 This scholarship is for college students who are actively involved in fighting for social justice or civil rights.
-Multiple awards up to $10,000 are given every year.
+Multiple awards up to $15,000 are given every year.
+Deadline is April 1.

-This $1,000-prize is awarded to students in grades 9 – 12 who have been involved in community service in the past 12 months and have encouraged positive race relations.
+This $1,000-prize is awarded to students in grades 9–12 who have been involved in community service in the past 12 months and have encouraged positive race relations.
 Students will also be invited to attend a symposium at Princeton.
 Deadline is January 31.

-This scholarship is for students aged 5 – 25 who have shown on-going commitment to an unpaid volunteer activity in the past year that involves fighting hunger.
+This scholarship is for students aged 5–25 who have shown on-going commitment to an unpaid volunteer activity in the past year that involves fighting hunger.
 Additional consideration is given if you have been fighting childhood hunger.
-Winners will receive an award of $5,000 for their education plus a $5,000 grant in their name to a hunger-related charity of their choice.
+Winners will receive an award of $7,500 for their education plus a $5,000 grant in their name to a hunger-related charity of their choice.
 Deadline is typically in early December.